Assistant Professor

 Research Field:

-1. Quantum geometry, topological electronic structures, and their effects on optics and quantum transport;
+(3) Quantum geometry, band topology and their effects on transport and optical properties;

-4. Developing first-principles computational methods for the above topics, incorporating theoretical techniques such as density functional theory (DFT), many-body perturbation theory (e.g., GW and Bethe-Salpeter equations), and non-equilibrium Green's functions.
+(5) Development of first-principles computational methods for the above topics, combining density functional theory, many-body perturbation theory (e.g., GW and Bethe–Salpeter Equation), nonequilibrium Green's function techniques, and machine learning approaches.

 Educational Background: